Detecting Hidden Webcams with Delay-Tolerant Similarity of Simultaneous Observation: Evaluation Procedure

 There is a mix of videos that capture motion and no motion.
 The Wi-Fi camera recorded at 720p and observed the scene relative to the spying camera at angles of 0, 90, and 180 degrees.
 The recorded video from the mobile phone included similar data except we also recorded additional data at 1080p.

 We collected videos with both the Wi-Fi camera and the mobile phone of the outdoors courtyard.
 The videos were collected with and without motion.
+The videos that were collected without motion were done at a time when nobody was using the courtyard.
+For the motion videos, several people walked around in the courtyard while the cameras were recording.
 The camera and phone were both used to record the courtyard at 0 and 90 degrees relative to the spying camera.
 We also collected data from an outdoors portion of a university campus.

 For non-spying camera traffics, we collected in total 260 data samples of network traffic from Skype, YouTube, YouTube TV, Amazon TV, Switch gaming, Normal browsing, and Video downloading.
 Those non-spying camera traffics are used in this paper to not only produce true positives, but also avoid false positives.
 We mostly focused on video-related traffic patterns, but also included non-video data for diversity.